-Other models, such as the 2500 SM and 4200 SM, are rear loaders and their discharge conveyor is mounted at the rear of the machine.
+Other models, such as the 2500 SM and 4200 SM, are rear loaders, their discharge conveyor being mounted at the rear of the machine.
 The conveyor can be slewed about 90 degrees to either side and the discharge height adjusted as required.
 The operator of the Surface Miner can swivel his seat to the right or left to ensure that he has a clear view of the truck.

 Gently loading trucks with small-sized material

 In all cases, the fine grained material cut by the WIRTGEN Surface Miner ensures that the truck body is loaded uniformly, continuously and completely.
 These loading characteristics allow the truck size to be selected as required.
-Trucks with aluminium bodies and increased payload can also be used under certain circumstances.
+Trucks with aluminium bodies and increased payload can also be used under certain circumstances, for example.

 - No material re-handling

-- Direct loading onto trucks is usually the most economical method if the material is to be transported over distances of more than approx. 1,640' (500 m).
+- Direct loading onto trucks is usually the most economical method if the material is to be transported over distances of more than approx. 500 m.